mylek37/first-application/english/Vocabulary.md

 B2 [ I or T ]
 to use a lot of effort to defeat or achieve something, or to stop something happening:
 He fought the disease bravely for three years.
-We need the public's help in fighting crime.
+We need the public's help in fighting crime.<crime: /kraɪm/ toi pham>
 He fought against racism. <fight: verb chien dau> <against: adv chong lai> <racism: noun phan biet chung toc>
 Vitamin C is thought to help fight colds and flu.
 They had to fight hard for improvements to the road system.